djeada/Parallel-And-Concurrent-Programming/README.md

 ### Containers

 An alternative to a single multiprocess program is a microservice architecture using containers, each of which executes a single process program.
 There is a plethora of technologies available that make container orchestration as easy as ABC.
+The obvious question is how long your child processes should live.
+If they are only supposed to live for a short time, this approach is excessive.

 ### Examples